the-organizer/part_wiki/projects/W5D2B5QS-Raspberrypi-Inventory-Manager/step/PJBANZM4.md

  Starting with the hardware, we will begin with are core which is a rasberry pi, this will capture images, print labels and interface with the parts database.

  A smart phone is also a great interface that requires less setup and similar features. (- Label Printing) Once you decide you want a dedicated interface follw these guides!

+  # Skills to be successful in this step
+- Raspi Setup & Basic Operation
+-